Skip to content

 The print area of a gantry-style machine is limited to inside the gantry frame.
 It lacks the flexibility to print complex geometries.

-Because X-Hab robotic arm printers arrive at the job site fully assembled, setup time and transportation costs are reasonable.
+Because X-Hab 3D's robotic arm printers arrive at the job site fully assembled, setup time is hours, not days.

 Setup and disassembly of the gantry-style printer on-site is far more complex, labor-intensive, and time-consuming.